1957 NBA All-Star Game

-The 1957 NBA All Star Game was the seventh NBA All-Star Game.
+The coaches were the Celtics' Red Auerbach for the East and the Rochester Royals' Bobby Wanzer for the West, as both the Celtics and the Royals had led their respective divisions entering the month of January.
 With the score 43–39 in favor of the West and with time running out in the first half, the East's Bill Sharman attempted to throw a long pass to Bob Cousy.
-Instead, the play resulted in him making a remarkable 70 ft shot to end the first half.
+Instead, the play resulted in him making a remarkable 70 ft shot to end the first half, narrowing the West's lead by just two.
+The East eventually came back and won the game 109–97.
+Bob Cousy was named the Most Valuable Player.